Graduate Language Exam (GLE)

-Candidates fill out an application (available at the MIT Global Languages main office in 14N-305, and distributed to the graduate departments about 1 month before the application deadline) and provide materials (books or articles) from their field, totalling approximately 200 pages, to register for the exam.
-Materials must be brought at the time of registration.
+- Candidates fill out an online application and provide digital materials (books or articles) from their field, totaling approximately 200 pages, to register for the exam.
 Candidates need to complete the application which includes an authorization to be signed by a faculty member in their field/department approving the selection of the materials chosen for the examination.
 The MIT Global Languages examiner is free to accept those materials as appropriate or suggest alternate material.
-Applications must be turned in at the MIT Global Languages main office two weeks prior to the exam date (by March 25, for exam given Apriil 8, 2020).
+Applications and digital material must be turned in at the MIT Global Languages Academic Administrator by March 24.

 - The examiner will select two (2) distinct passages of approximately 40 lines each (at 70 characters per line length).
 One passage will be of a general nature, the other more technical.